Five Ten – Affordable Taiwanese Comfort Food for $5 or $10!

 MissTamChiak.com made anonymous visit and paid its own meal at the stall featured here.

 Let’s build a food community that helps to update the food news in Singapore!
-Simply comment below if there’s any changes or additional info to XXX.
+Simply comment below if there’s any changes or additional info to Five Ten.
 We will verify and update from our side.
 Thanks in advance!